Archive for the ‘FINANCIAL EDUCATION 101’ Category

 The Twelve US Federal Reserve Districts

 The Twelve Federal Reserve Districts **Note: There are several dozen more branch locations.
-Please check the Federal Reserve district near you Listen to the OBJECTIVES of the FIAT MONEY ADMINISTRATION whoops, I mean the FEDERAL RESERVE BANK that isn’t owned by our federal government, that does not have a reserve of money for us and […]
+Please check the Federal Reserve district near you Listen to the OBJECTIVES of the FIAT MONEY ADMINISTRATION whoops, I mean the FEDERAL RESERVE BANK that isn’t owned by our federal government, that does not have a reserve of money for us […]

 October 7, 2011